charliemeyer2000/second-year/personal-finance/notes/readings.md

 - Timing:
     1. Short Term Goals - vacation, small debts, something within a year.
-    1. Intermediate Goals - 1-5 years.
+    1. Intermediate Goals - 1-5 years.a
     1. Long Term Goals - 5+ years, such a retirement, funding education, a home.

 Within timing, you need to have some goal-setting guidelines.
 You can take the "SMART" Approach -